Debian/Ubuntu

 Building with USDT Support

-Install the required header (Linux):
+Install the required development headers (Linux):

 # Debian/Ubuntu

-sudo apt-get install systemtap-sdt-dev
+sudo apt-get install systemtap-sdt-dev dwarves

 # RHEL/CentOS/Fedora

-sudo dnf install systemtap-sdt-devel
+sudo dnf install systemtap-sdt-devel dwarves

-Then configure nDPI with USDT enabled:
+Then configure and build nDPI with USDT support enabled:

 ./autogen.sh

-./configure --enable-usdt-probes
+./configure --enable-usdt-probes --enable-debug-build

 make